Rich Man, Poor Man (novel): Plot summary

 Boylan serves as the MacGuffin that drives the plot for all three of the Jordache siblings.
 For Gretchen he is an introduction to the world of men and relationships.
 He awakens in her the realization that she is the kind of woman who reduces men to cowering wimps but who cannot, perhaps somewhat paradoxically, put together a sound, completely fulfilling relationship.
 Her marriage to Willie Abbott collapses under the weight of his alcoholism and her marriage to Colin Burke ends in tragedy when Burke dies in a car accident.
 Similarly none of her numerous affairs bear any genuine emotional fruit.

 It is because of Boylan that Thomas embarks on a savage act of vandalism (with his friend Claude, who eventually turns him in).
 When caught, the men of the town present Axel Jordache with a choice – send Thomas away or let him and the family face the consequences with the law.
 Jordache sends him away to live with his brother in Ohio, thus beginning a pattern that is repeated over and over and over in the novel: Thomas settles somewhere for a while, does OK for a time, then gets into trouble and has to flee.

 Finally Boylan offers to pay for Rudolph to go to college.
 Although on one level Rudolph despises Boylan as a petty vindictive rich pervert of an old man, he sees another side of him as well - the financially independent man of the world who wants for nothing.
-Shaw uses Rudolph's even, balanced judgment of Boylan as a counterpoint to the wholly negative, wholly one-sided opinion of him both Gretchen and Thomas, in their own separate ways, cling to.
+Shaw uses Rudolph's even, balanced judgment of Boylan as a counterpoint to the wholly negative, wholly one-sided opinion of him, which both Gretchen and Thomas cling to in their own separate ways.